NaturailyShopify/Naturaily-netlify/_posts/2019-11-04-how-to-maintain-performance-with-big-datasets-using-highcharts-js-and-vue.md

 ![Highcharts](/assets/images/highcharts.gif)

-As you can see, we had two series of 100k points and they are working smoothly.
+As you can see, we had two series of 100k points, and they are working smoothly.
 In our project, sometimes we have 1 mln points to show at once, and performance is still superb.
 So, we can say with certainty that Highcharts fulfills its role, for sure.

 In this article, I have hopefully shown you that lots of data does not come with a need to make performance cuts.
 This implementation is only one of numerous approaches to this particular topic.
 If you have any comments or questions, I will be happy to answer them through the comments.